What Color is the Dress?

 Some people concluded, “What is true for you is not true for me.
 I see one color and you see another.”
 Others responded, “There is one true answer, regardless of what eyes are seeing.
 And I’m right!”

-I was curious so upon investigation, I learned that we see the color of objects based upon how we interpret the light around those objects.
+I was curious so upon investigation, I learned we see the color of objects based upon how we interpret the light around those objects.
 In the case of the dress, people were interpreting the ambiguous lighting in the photo differently.
 It was difficult to tell if the light in the room with the dress was bright or dim so everyone’s brains made assumptions.
-If your brain told you that the dress was in a bright room, you saw the dress as black and blue.
+If your brain told you the dress was in a bright room, you saw the dress as black and blue.
 If your brain decided the dress was in a darker room, it concluded the dress must be white and gold.
 Essentially, some people’s brains were tricking them into seeing the dress as a different color than it really was.
+So it goes in life, people debate truth.

-So it goes in life.
-People debate what is true.
 I believe that absolute truth exists but this is the deal…I cannot profess that I absolutely know all truth.
 I am growing.
 I am a limited creature trying to understand and be faithful to our God.
 His wisdom is more profound that any of us can ever comprehend on this side of heaven.

 As a follower of Jesus, I believe that all spiritual and moral truths are accurately represented in God’s nature.
 I believe His thoughts and His will are revealed through Scripture and are on display in the life and teachings of Jesus.